Aramantos/MS1-World-Wide-Web/README.md

 ** **

 For a product we use every day I find there is a remarkable lack of knowledge about the history and foundation of how the world wide web started.
-This webpage is a stepping stone into not only educating people on its history but highlighting the people who created it.
+This webpage seeks to educate people on wwws history and to highlight the people who created it.

 **1. Strategy**

-The UX is simple and user-friendly to provide easy navigation through all pages on the site.
+To ensure the UX is simple and user-friendly, by providing easy navigation through all pages on the site.

 **Project Goals:**

-*   Highlighting the progression of web design and internet applications since the developmest of the first website.
+*   To highlight the progression of web design and internet applications since the developmest of the first website.
-*   Showcasing the people behind the first website.
+*   To showcase the people behind the first website.
-*   Providing a brief history of how it all came to be.
+*   To provide a brief history of the developement of the world wide web.

 **Customer Goals:**

-*   Providing a more pleasing and easier to navigate the site.
+*   Providing an easier to navigate more visaully pleasing site.
-*   The original site had quite a lot of information overload, one of the main focuses was to condense the text into a more readable layout
+*   Minimizing the risk of information overload, by condensing the text into a more readable layout
-*   Presenting photos of the people who were behind the development to give it a more human element.
+*   To present photos of the people who were behind the development to give it a more human element.

 **2. Scope**

-*   Creating a fluid layout for ease of use.
+*   To create a fluid layout for ease of use.
-*   Implementing and fine-tuning my skills.
+*   Fine-tuning and implementing my skills.

 **3. Structure**

-I designed this page to create a more up to date and eye-catching webpage based on the world's first page.
-The original page is just text-based with no styling, my version takes modern internet protocols to allow for much more aesthetically pleasing visuals.
+I designed this page to create a more up to date and eye-catching webpage based on the world's first webpage.
+The original page is just text-based with no styling.
+My version utilizes modern internet protocols to create a more aesthetically pleasing visual.

 **4. Skeleton**

 *   Wireframes: See page 4
 *   Fixed navigation bar -  5-page links & brand either side
 *   Home, People, History, FAQ and Original
-*   Footer with contact info, the original page & social media
+*   Footer with contact info, the original page & social media links

 **5. Surface**